Legonzaur/Linux-Windows-scripts/Linux/Automatic Gameplay Recording/README.md

 You should edit the command line located in `.local/bin/startRecord` to match your wanted settings.

-You can use `gpu-screen-recorder --help` to get more information about the usage of this command
+You can use `gpu-screen-recorder --help` to get more information about the usage of the `gpu-screen-recorder` command.

 ## Usage